Published on October 9th, 2016 | by Jaycen Saab

 Day 2

 The next day, I flew solo.
 Since the rides were open for the rest of the festival, I returned to Davis Avenue.
-I ff_day_01_teamworkwas frustrated at first because the sweet spot we have at a 4-way intersection was not productive as there were some mini events slated before the big parade that evening.
+I was frustrated at first because the sweet spot we have at a 4-way intersection was not productive as there were some mini events slated before the big parade that evening.
 I proceeded to setup down a side street very discouraged.
 A lesson I was about to learn was that if we are just obedient to the command of the Great Commission, the Lord will put us in the right place at the right time before the right people.

 As I somewhat begrudgingly setup on the side street, a crowd quickly gathered.
 Before I knew it there was just under 20 folks (not counting those passing by) stopping to hear the Gospel.
 God is good!